-Site Distance to relevant Natura 2000 sites Possible Mechanism by which Policy may impact European Site(s) Possible Feature(s) Impacted Likely significant effect and need for Appropriate Assessment? around King's Lynn, directly addresses the issue of recreational disturbance to designated sites in the area, including Roydon and Dersingham SAC (and their stated bird interest which is of SPA quality).
+Site Distance to relevant Natura 2000 sites Possible Mechanism by which Policy may impact European Site(s) Possible Feature(s) Impacted Likely significant effect and need for Appropriate Assessment? houses) the site, these are also addressed in view of the possibility of designation as SPA. (coastal habitats) The policy, in common with other proposed housing sites around King's Lynn, directly addresses the issue of recreational disturbance to designated sites in the area, including Roydon and Dersingham SAC (and their stated bird interest which is of SPA quality).
 The series of safeguards the policies stipulate are effective in removing the likelihood of a significant effect.
 Increased day-trip visitors to the coast from King's Lynn may contribute to physical, visual and noise disturbance of breeding and wintering birds at The Wash SPA and North Norfolk Coast SPA, and SAC features.
 They may also contribute to physical damage of SAC coastal habitats.
 These visitors are not likely to cause a likely significant effect in isolation, but should also be considered in combination with other housing allocations.
 Physical disturbance to SAC habitats are also not likely to be significant in isolation, but should be considered in combination.
 Policy E1.8 King's Lynn - South Quay (50 houses) 6km from Roydon SAC The number of houses is not large enough, in a King's Lynn context, to contribute significantly to effects on European sites either in isolation or cumulatively.
 SPA features (disturbance of breeding/wintering birds) SAC features (coastal habitats) No Policy E1.9 King's Lynn - Land west of Columbia Way (100 houses) 6km from Roydon SAC The proposed housing numbers would not, in isolation, result in a likely significant effect on the qualifying SAC/Ramsar features.
-However there may be effects on Annex 1 species (nightjar and woodlark) which nest on the site, these are also addressed in view of the possibility of designation as SPA.
-SPA features (disturbance of breeding/wintering birds) SAC features (coastal habitats) No The policy, in common with other proposed housing sites around King's Lynn, directly addresses the issue of recreational disturbance to designated sites in the area,
+However there may be effects on Annex 1 species (nightjar and woodlark) which nest on the site, these are also addressed in view of the SPA features (disturbance of breeding/wintering birds) SAC features No